0xmre/tuxart/README.md

 While working with randomly generated kernels, a visual feedback can increase the comprehension of the latters.

 Visual feedback can be improved by increasing choice between custom accessories.
 This kind of benefits can be achieved by adding more accessories and by fully respecting dependencies between related configurations.

+#### KNOWN ISSUES
+- Loading bar get overwritten in --grid and --gif options
+- Misconfiguration of the installation folder when .tar is download from pypi